stackbit-projects/my-first-website-8b347/content/pages/index.md

     type: HeroSection
   - elementId: ''
     colors: colors-a
-    title: And a strong value proposition
+    title: This is a title
     text: >
       Share WIP, comment on each other’s work, approve what’s ready to go, ship together